World War One Cemeteries in Belgium - Z Directory

 Graves in Zandvoorde British Cemetery of Second Lieutenant Henry Leslie Marvin, Royal Flying Corps, killed in action 26th October 1917aged 22 years.
 Headstone bears inscription “So loved, so mourned, so missed.”
 Son of Henry Ward Marvin and Ella Marvin of 21 Red Down Road Coulsdon Surrey.
 Second Lieutenant Clarence Harry Barton, Royal Flying Corps killed in action 26th October 1917 aged 25 years.
 Headstone bears inscription “Greater love hath no man.”
 Son of Frank Burrell Barton and Louise Barton of 90 Lordship Park Stoke Newington London.
 Both members of 6th Squadron who took off from Abeele Aerodrome, about 14 miles west of Ypres, where the squadron was based and were shot down near Zillebeke on 26th October 1917.

 Zillebeke Churchyard, Zillebeke, West Flanders.
-The Churchyard is in the centre of the village which is E of Ypres.
-The churchyard was used for burials mainly in 1914 but there are 4 burials from 1915 and 5 burials from 1916.
-On 20th November 1914 Sir Morgan Crofton, Captain with the 2nd Life Guards, describes the Churchyard first on 20th November 1914 “Outside in the Churchyard marked by rough wooden crosses were the newly made graves of Lord Bernard Gordon-Lennox, Lord Congleton and Symes-Thompson, all of the Grenadier Guards, also Lt.
-Peterson of my Regiment, and about 20 others all of whom had been killed in the attack of Nov 6th when Dawnay and O’Neill were also killed” and much later on the 9th February 1915 “The Churchyard had several enormous shelll holes in it, which had uprooted the monuments, smashed open the vaults and laid bare the coffins and the dead.
-These vaults were half full of rainwater and in many cases the zinc or tin coffins were floating about, with their occupants exposed or bobbing over the sides.”
-Whilst he noted that the wooden crosses on some graves remained, one grave of Lieutenant William Wyndham was probably destroyed by shell fire, he being commemorated by one of two special memorials.
-The register records 17 1914 burials, one of whom is commemorated by a Special Memorial, all of whom were killed between the 6th and 20th November 1914 in the final phase of the 1st Battle of Ypres.
-For 1915 there are 4 burials, again one being commemorated by a Special Memorial, in May, June and December and for 1916 5 burials, 1 in March and 4 in June.
+The Churchyard is in the centre of the village of Zillebeke which is about a mile and a half south east of Ypres.
+The village was always behind the British front line until the Spring of 1918 when the line was withdrawn to just west of the village.
+Reoccupied on the 8th September 1918.
+However the village was always subject to German shelling.
+The churchyard was used for burials and there are a total of 32 Commonwealth burials and memorials to 1st World War casualties.
+There are 16 burials from 1914, 2 from 1915 and 6 from 1916.
+Special Memorials commemorate 1 casualty from 1914 and 1 from 1915 and there are 6 unknown.
+Sir Morgan Crofton, a Captain with the 2nd Life Guards, describes the village and churchyard first on the 20th November 1914. “…and found a fearful state of wreckage.
+Every house had been hit, whole fronts were torn away.
+The steeple had been knocked off the Church which was filled with bricks and rubbish.
+Outside in the churchyard marked by rough wooden crosses were the newly made graves of Lord Bernard Gordon-Lennox, Lord Congleton and Symes-Thompson, all of the Grenadier Guards, and also Lt.
+Peterson of my Regiment, and about 20 others all of whom had been killed in the attack of Nov 6th when Dawnay and O’Neill were also killed.”
+On the 9th February 1915 he recorded “The body of Zillebeke Church had almost disappeared, and so had the steeple, the ruined tower alone remained.
+Every single house had been smashed to atoms.
+In some cases the entire front had been torn away and the house stood open like a doll’s house. ……The Churchyard had several shell holes in it, which had uprooted the monuments, smashed open the vaults and laid bare the coffins and the dead.
+These vaults were half full of rainwater and in many cases the zinc or tin coffins were floating about, with their occupants exposed or bobbing over the sides.
+The stench was too bad to stay long ….”.
+He noted that the wooden crosses on some graves remained.
+One grave of Lieutenant William Wyndham was certainly destroyed by shell fire, he being commemorated by one of two special memorials.
+The church itself was totally destroyed by the end of the war although in the early months of 1915 the tower and clock were still in existence, the tower roofless with no steeple, and most of the nave was in place.
+Edmund Blunden serving with the 11th Royal Sussex Regiment in the early months of 1917 records “The church tower was not yet altogether down, but one lost its architectural distinctions in one’s quick movement over the road under German observation; one’s eye managed to register nevertheless a number of wooden crosses.”
+The Register records 17 1914 burials, one of whom is commemorated by a Special Memorial, all of whom were killed between the 6th and 20th November 1914 in the final phase of the 1st Battle of Ypres.
+There are 4 burials from 1915 again one being commemorated by a special Memorial, in May, June and December and for 1916 5 burials, 1 in March and 4 in June.
+The reconstruction of the Church began in 1923 and it is almost an exact replica of the old totally destroyed church.

 Cemetries & Memorials in FranceCemetries & Memorials in BelgiumVillage War Memorials